vfonic/Angular-Devise-Todolist/README.md

 # Toptal Todolist

-This is a simple todolist application developed for the Toptal screening interview process.
+This is a simple todolist application with the following requirements:

-Here's the full task description:

 * I can register and log in
 * I can have my todo list displayed